 Discussion

-The purpose of the present study was to understand the perceptions of Arab teachers in East Jerusalem regarding Hebrew language acquisition in light of the growing interest in learning Hebrew in this part of the city.
-Yet, while the Ministry of Education has set itself the goal of strengthening the education system in East Jerusalem and encouraging students to obtain an Israeli rather than Palestinian matriculation certificate, it has not invested adequately in this endeavor.
-Hebrew instruction, under its supervision, is substandard and has a negative image among learners.
-Some even suspect that the Ministry is neglecting this field intentionally to prevent Arabs from knowing their rights.

 Based on the respondents’ answers, it is possible to assert that an improvement in the level of instruction would boost the motivation for Hebrew acquisition among students.
-It is worth noting that the Ministry of Education and the Jerusalem Municipality give students in Palestinian school programs only partial Hebrew tuition or none at all.
-As a result, East Jerusalem Arabs are forced to deal with a language barrier.
-They do not speak Hebrew with those around them; some of them view it as the language of the enemy and prefer to study English instead.
+It is worth noting that the Ministry of Education and the Jerusalem Municipality allot students in Palestinian school programs a partial budget, whereas those studying in Israeli school programs are allotted a prioritized budget, as well as a development budget designed to encourage them to switch to the Israeli programs (Ronen, 2018).
+As a result, East Jerusalem students studying the Palestinian curriculum are particularly challenged by the language barrier.

-Instrumental considerations bear a lot of weight in acquiring the language of the other, especially for a minority (Ben-David, 2017; Dubiner, 2012).
+Instrumental considerations bear a weight in acquiring the language of the Other, especially for a minority (Ben-David, 2017; Dubiner, 2012).
 The majority of study participants agreed that Hebrew is important for getting by in a space where it is the dominant language.
 They are motivated to learn Hebrew for pragmatic goals, such as communicating with authorities, obtaining government services, integrating into the Israeli job market, and studying at academic institutions in Israel.
-It is common for people with degrees, work experience, and talent to work as waiters or cleaners only because their Hebrew is not good enough (Jaber, 2020).

 However, whether driven by instrumental or integrative motivation, language acquisition has social impacts: it is the first step toward integration in a society and its culture (Gardner, 1980; Macintyre et al, 2003).
 One of the teachers noted that Hebrew is a social motivator, i.e., a cultural bridge toward better familiarity with Jewish culture, and emphasized that learning a new language and exposure to the culture of the other expand the learner’s personal knowledge.
-Others, however, refrained from addressing the cultural aspect due to the Israeli-Palestinian conflict, which prevents the learners from accepting the other and assimilating into their culture (Bechor, 1992).
-Likewise, Israeli culture is more Western compared to that of Jerusalem’s Arab community, which is more traditional and Palestinian.
+Others, however, refrained from addressing the cultural aspect due to the Israeli-Palestinian conflict, which prevents the learners from accepting the Other and assimilating into their culture (Bechor, 1992).
 Some of the teachers saw Hebrew acquisition as a religious duty, since Islam obliges worshippers to know the language of those with whom they come into contact.
-There is a well-known saying in Arabic—“He who learns the language of the others will be saved from woe”—and Arabic tradition even tells of Zayd ibn Thabit, the prophet Muhammad’s personal scribe, who was ordered to learn Hebrew in order to communicate with the Jews and managed to learn it in three months.